Enigma Cipher Centre: Projects

 In addition to the permanent exposition of the Enigma Cipher Centre, the institution is conducting a project called “Residences at CSE”.
 The aim of the project is to support various creative initiatives commemorating the participation of Polish cryptologists in breaking the code of the Enigma cipher machine.

 As part of the project, Patryk Pilasiewicz (pl.
-Patryk Piłasiewicz), a contrabassist, conductor and composer runs an open interdisciplinary workshop called CSE Open Lab.
+Patryk Piłasiewicz), a contrabassist, conductor and composer runs an open, interdisciplinary workshop called CSE Open Lab.
 Artistic shows are being organized directly at the center's permanent exposition space.
 Students from the Ignacy Paderewski Music Academy as well as students from the IT and telecommunications department of the Poznan Polytechnic School participated in the first edition of the project.

 On November 10, 2021, as part of the “Subtractive Synthesis.
 Sound Architecture” (pl.
 Synteza subtraktywna.
-Architektura dźwięku) project, first workshops took place, followed by November 24 workshops called “Listening Sessions.
+Architektura dźwięku) project, the first workshops took place, followed by November 24 workshops called “Listening Sessions.
 Presentations of the elements of the SubRosa" (pl. «Odsłuchy.
 Prezentacje elementów projektu SubRosa») project.
 On December 1 and 8, 2021 rehearsals for the Subrosa scattered concert took place at the Media Library and permanent exposition space.

 On December 16, 2021, the scattered “Sub Rosa” concert took place at the permanent exposition area, organized on the occasion of the 89th anniversary of breaking of the Enigma code by Polish cryptologists.
 Students of Ignacy Paderewski Music Academy as well as Adam Mickiewicz University chamber choir directed by professor Krzysztof Szydzisz participated in the concert.
 The viewers had the opportunity to take part in the concert by walking through the exposition and meeting the musicians who in various parts of the exposition were performing the pieces inspired by the history of the three Poznan mathematicians and the Enigma Cipher Centre.

 The title of the concert “Sub Rosa” is taken from Latin : “under the rose” which refers to the rose as the ancient symbol of mystery.